What is MarTech & Why Is It Important?

 HubSpot

-HubSpot is a leading example of a successful MarTech company that has transformed how businesses interact with their customers.
+HubSpot is a leading example of a successful MarTech company that has transformed how businesses interact with customers.
 Known for its focus on inbound marketing, its customer-centric approach highlights creating valuable content and building strong relationships.
-As a result, this approach aligns perfectly with the modern marketing landscape, making HubSpot a key player in the MarTech ecosystem
+As a result, this approach aligns perfectly with the modern marketing landscape, making HubSpot a key player in the MarTech ecosystem.

 Ahrefs